 Interestingly, pancreatic cancer is poised to take center stage in many of the research efforts that make up the Blue Ribbon Panel’s 10 recommendations.
 Why the focus on pancreatic cancer?
-In nearly every case, scientists’ starting points include two cancers that respond to therapies and two that do not respond well to treatment.
+In nearly every case, scientists’ starting points include two cancers that respond to therapies and two that do not.
 Not surprisingly, pancreatic cancer and brain cancer top the list of nonresponsive tumors.

 A Technology Superhighway

 Cancer Moonshot funding will enable a remarkable level of coordination among researchers, clinicians, and patients across the country and even around the world.
 This unique ecosystem will allow all cancer patients—pancreatic and otherwise—to enter their own data, learn about new treatments, and discover which clinical trials are available for their specific tumor type.